AIMultipleAIMultiple

 Generative AI for offense

 Cybercriminals are increasingly using generative AI to enhance their attacks.
-Research found hackers leveraging AI coding assistants to create malware, including a new remote access trojan (RAT), faster than ever.
+Research has found that hackers are leveraging AI coding assistants to create malware, including a new remote access trojan (RAT), at a faster rate than ever.
 This lowers the skill barrier for developing advanced threats.
 AI is also being used to craft more convincing phishing messages, fake websites, and even open-source software packages with hidden backdoors.13

 Deepfake scams and impersonation